Smart Calculators

 How does the unit converter formula work?

-For purely multiplicative quantities (length, volume, area, pressure, energy, power, force, torque, angle): output = input × source-factor ÷ target-factor, where both factors are expressed relative to the category's SI base unit.
+For purely multiplicative quantities (length, mass, volume, area, pressure, energy, power, force, torque, angle, time, data storage): output = input × source-factor ÷ target-factor, where both factors are expressed relative to the category's SI base unit.
 For temperature, which has non-zero zero points: output = (input × source-slope + source-offset − target-offset) ÷ target-slope, an affine transformation through the Kelvin scale.
 Both forms are written out in the Formula section above.

 Can I embed this converter on my site?